people

 ‘Diverting’ is a technique where a gaslighter may change the focus on the conversation.
 The National Domestic Violence Hotline stated that an abuser may say, ‘That is just another crazy idea you got from your friends.’
 By doing this, the abuser is making the victim feel that what they are talking about is wrong, which in turn makes them question what they know.

 The final sign that the hotline listed as something to spot is ‘Stereotyping’.
-This is where a gaslighter may use negative stereotypes about the abuser, such as stereotypes about their race or gender to try to make them feel inadequate, which can lead to a loss of confidence.
+This is where a gaslighter may use negative stereotypes about the abused person, such as stereotypes about their race or gender to try to make them feel inadequate, which can lead to a loss of confidence.

 These, however, are not the only signs to spot when a person is being a gaslighter.
 Another sign is ‘Hoovering’.
 In this case, a victim may have realised that they were being gaslit and have decided to leave the abuser.
 When this happens, a gaslighter may tell the victim how much they love them as well as listing the qualities that they love about the victim.
 The abuser may then promise that things are going to change and that they will stop their manipulative ways.
 The victim may then decide to forgive the abuser and give them a second chance but once they have agreed to stay, life goes back to the way it was with the abuser once again manipulating the victim.